julianfritzsch/ContGridModML.jl/docs/src/api/internal/dynamic.md

 # Dynamic.jl

-Description of internally used functions for the learning of dynamic parameters.
+Description of internally used functions for the learning of the dynamic parameters.

 ## Contents